-Councils can really help to encourage and support people in their areas to get involved in The Big Lunch - and reap the community benefits, here's how.
+Councils can really help to encourage and support people in their areas to get involved in The Coronation Big Lunch and The Big Lunch 2023 - and reap the community benefits, here's how.

-- Council website, newsletters, publications, events and social media
+- Your council website, newsletters, publications, events and social media;

-- Key message: Encourage residents to request their FREE Big Lunch packs, full of tips and resources to help with their planning
+- Key message: Encourage residents to request their FREE Big Lunch pack, full of tips and resources to help with their planning

 2. Spread the word - internally

-While Big Lunches can take place anywhere, a lot of people love holding them in their street, creating a sense of identity with, and responsibility for, their shared space.
-Your traffic managers and highways teams (or whoever manages road closures in your area) may receive higher volumes of temporary road closure applications over the coming months.
-We advise Big Lunch organisers to contact their local council as early as possible about road closures.
-Take a look at our Road Closure Guidance for organisers for reference.
+While Big Lunches can take place anywhere, a lot of people love holding them in their street (if it is safe to do so), creating a sense of identity with, and responsibility for, their shared space.
+So council traffic managers and highways teams may receive higher volumes of temporary road closure applications for The Big Lunch.

-Help reduce barriers for Big Lunch organisers by minimising costs, for example:
+Help reduce barriers for Big Lunch street parties - for example by:

-- Covering part (if not all) of the cost using any budget that is available.
-In the past some councils have been able to allocate part of their ‘events’ budget to local Big Lunch applications
+- Covering part (if not all) of the cost using any budget that is available;

 You can check out Gov.uk's advice on organising a street party here.